23 Excel formula tips

 I can use the same approach to increase prices by 15%.
 This time, I want to choose values and the multiply operation.

 You can use named ranges to make your formulas easier to read and understand.
-In this case, I'll name the cell that contains hourly rate, and then update the formulas.
+In this case, I'll name the cell that contains the hourly rate and then update the formulas.

 To understand a more complicated function, you can use F9 manually, or you can use the evaluate formula feature.
 To use F9, work from the inside out.